 Spreading the word about test refusal

-Local and national opt-out organizations emerged, such as United Opt Out: The Movement to End Corporate Education Reform.
-United Opt Out provided parents with information about national opt out actions and laws that mandate testing.
-An older organization, The National Center for Fair and Open Testing, posted sample letters parents could use opt their children out of testing.
+Local and national opt-out organizations emerged, such as United Opt-Out: The Movement to End Corporate Education Reform.
+United Opt Out provided parents with information about national opt-out actions and laws that mandate testing.
+An older organization, The National Center for Fair and Open Testing, posted sample letters parents could use to opt their children out of testing.